Army of the classical Ottoman Empire: Artillery

-One of the greatest advancements in Ottoman fire arms came in the reign of Beyazid II who improved the design of field artillery pieces and many other firearms ranging from muskets to ‘tufeks’.
+One of the greatest advancements in Ottoman fire arms came in the reign of Beyazid II who improved the design of field artillery pieces and many other firearms ranging from muskets to 'tufeks'.
 To add to this the 16th century brought the latest technical advancements in gun making to the Ottomans; in the form of Jews fleeing from the Spanish Inquisition.

 Ottoman artillery was famous for the size of its cannon, and their number; from the highly mobile anti-personnel Abus gun to the massive Great Turkish Bombard.
 These bombards were a product of specialised study in the production of 'giant guns' known literally as castle smashers 'kale-kob'.
-Although such weapons being primarily used in sieges; where they were cast on site due to the logistical difficulties attributed to transport them there, they were used as late as 1809 massive stone-firing guns were used with some effect against British ships during the Dardanelles Operation, throwing 1000-pound marble with a range of 1 mile.
+Although such weapons being primarily used in sieges; where they were cast on site due to the logistical difficulties attributed to transport them there, they were used as late as 1809 massive stone-firing guns were used with some effect against the Royal Navy during the Dardanelles operation, throwing 1000-pound marble with a range of 1 mile.
 Accuracy was achieved by using wadded shots wrapped in sheepskin with ready-measured stacks of powder.
 Unlike the European powder, the Ottoman powder is thought to be better for upon firing; it produced white smoke rather than black smoke.

 The most famous battle in which these bronze 'bombards' were used is at the siege of Constantinople in 1453.
 The bombards weighed 19 tons, took 200 men and sixty oxen to emplace, and could fire just seven times a day.
 The Fall of Constantinople was perhaps "the first event of supreme importance whose result was determined by the use of artillery", when the huge bronze cannons of Mehmed II breached the city's walls, ending the Byzantine Empire, according to Sir Charles Oman.

 The most commonly used gun is known as a battering gun (darbzen).
 This gun fired 0.15–2.5 kg shots in weight.
 These guns were used more in fortresses as the emphasis was given to small to medium-calibre guns.
 Small-calibre bronze pieces were also used on galleons and river boats; they weighed between 3.7 and 8.6 kg.
 However, most riverboats had an armoury of cast-iron guns which fired 500 g shots; on average they weighed between 20 and 40 kg.
-The ‘balyemez’ was a medium-weight, long-range cannon which fired shots weighing 31–74 kg. ‘Şahalaz’ was light cannon, mainly used on riverboats, and was a cast-iron cannon firing 500 g shots. ‘Şayha’ was a gun of various sizes used predominantly on riverboats mainly in the Danube.
+The 'balyemez' was a medium-weight, long-range cannon which fired shots weighing 31–74 kg. 'Şahalaz' was light cannon, mainly used on riverboats, and was a cast-iron cannon firing 500 g shots. 'Şayha' was a gun of various sizes used predominantly on riverboats mainly in the Danube.
 It weighed between 31 and 74 kg.
-The 16th and 17th centuries gave rise to other types of cannons which the Ottomans used, such as the‘Saçma topu’ (grapeshot) and the ‘Ağaç topu’ (petard).
+The 16th and 17th centuries gave rise to other types of cannons which the Ottomans used, such as the'Saçma topu' (grapeshot) and the 'Ağaç topu' (petard).